 From Ohio History Central

 Tensions escalated when the French built a trading fort, known as Fort Duquesne, in what would be Pittsburgh, Pennsylvania.
 Great Britain felt that this was strictly within their colonial territory.
 The British government sent over a representative, 21 year old George Washington, to demand that the French relinquish their fort and return back to their own settlements.
 New France refused to accommodate the terms which caused Washington and the small number of soldiers accompanying him to attack thus starting the French and Indian War in the year of 1756.
 The first physical conflicts between the two countries occurred at Fort Duquesne where the French were pitted against Washington and the newly arrived General Edward Braddock.
 The British outnumbered the French, however they were attempting to fight like the typical European style of the open battlefield, marching towards enemy, and shooting at the opponent whereas the French opted for a more guerrilla warfare style of concealing themselves from the British while surprise attacking them.
-Many Native American tribes who were angered by the expansion of British colonies into their homelands aligned with the French during the war although some such as the Iroquois affiliated with the British due to their frustration at France’s original colonialism.
+Many American Indian peoples of the region, angered by the expansion of British colonies into their homelands, aligned with the French during the war, although some such as the Iroquois affiliated with the British due to their frustration at France’s original colonialism.

 In 1763 the European powers of Great Britain, France, and Spain as well as Portugal collectively signed the Treaty of Paris thus ending the Seven Years War and more specifically the French and Indian War.
 Great Britain received the main rewards from the agreement as France and Spain both gave up the territories they held within North America.
 However, Great Britain paid a heavy price to fight the expensive war on multiple fronts, therefore they were left with heavy debts.
 In order to pay off their debts the British government began to issue high taxes upon the citizens and the products they bought.
-Also, in order to keep compatible relations with the Native Americans the monarchy issued the Proclamation of 1763 to reduce the amount of westward expansion into the freshly obtained territory that was once New France.
-With higher living expenses and reduced abilities to expand settlements colonists became disheartened with the British government which would eventually develop into the American Revolution.
+Also, in order to keep compatible relations with American Indians in the region, the monarchy issued the Proclamation of 1763 to reduce the amount of westward expansion by Anglo-American settlers into the freshly obtained territory that was once New France.
+With higher living expenses and reduced abilities to expand settlements, colonists became disheartened with the British government.
+This tension would eventually develop into the American Revolution.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.